- Posted by gordonb

 Keeping an eye out for mice and rats

 Within a home, certain species will prefer different areas.
 “Roof” rats are given that name because they will often live in the gutters or in attics.
 They will live in basements and crawl spaces though too.
 House mice live behind walls, in crawlspaces, in attics and under floors.
 Norway rats (sometimes called sewer rats) don’t make their homes inside as often, and are larger and more aggressive, but may sneak in and then return to their homes later.
+We offer professional animal exclusion services to keep mice and rats out, and crawlspace cleaning services to get it clean and safe.

 Finding signs of their activity is not difficult when you know what to look for.
 If you find signs in one place, you should probably keep an eye out in other places.
 They will spread from a crawlspace into walls, and then from the walls into the attic — as an example — as their colony grows.
 Mice and rats are generally nocturnal, so especially keep your eyes and ears open at night.
 Here’s what to look for: